claygorman/claygorman/README.md

 ### 🔭 I’m currently working on ...
 [OpenPro](https://github.com/openpro-io/openpro/) - Open Source Project Managment
+[TheReflectiveEngineer](https://thereflectiveengineer.com/) - A site of various philiohphies and related
 <!--
 **claygorman/claygorman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.